It’s a shock when you learn that the product you’ve been using for years (or decades) contains palm, or a derivative of palm.

 An analogy: a chocolate cake is blended eggs, cocoa, sugar and flour, mixed then put in the oven.
 The resulting cake can’t be separated into eggs vs chocolate anymore.
 You can’t cut a slice and claim that part was made from ‘approved eggs’ and not any cocoa.

 Glow provides a genuine palm oil free alternative if you are looking for luxuriously textured face creams that sink into your skin leaving a matte finish.
 No need to suffer with skin that drives you mad, or greasy products .. get a luxury and luxury anti ageing face cream that actually works to make you look and feel better.

 Heart of Eternity has been formulated specifically for women with sensitive and dry skin who are nearing or going through Perimenopause.
-My original recipe It started out as a simple argan and rosewater cream and evolved into an intense nourishing experience that saves you the time of layering on five, six or eleven vials of nutraceauticals and actives.
+My original recipe It started out as a simple Argan and rosewater cream and evolved into an intense nourishing experience that saves you the time of layering on five, six or eleven vials of nutraceuticals and actives.

 Palm oil alternatives